-Classes: In the beginning, the masters most likely did not teach Reiki in the way we know today.
+In Mikao Usui’s time, the masters most likely did not teach Reiki in the way we know today.
 Students came daily to be with their master and to practice.
-This is emphasized again in the story of Hawayo Takata as she learned from Chuijiro Hayashi.
+This is seen clearly in the story of Hawayo Takata as she described her time as a student of Chujiro Hayashi.
 It is thought that when he came to visit Hawayo Takata, they needed to begin to teach in a different way because the circumstances were different.
 Eventually, the First and Second Degree classes emerged as separate time frames in which a portion of the teaching was passed on to the student.